 SCRATCH DIALS & MASS DIALS

 The emphasis of this project is weighted in favour of medieval dials.
 I shall refer to them throughout as scratch dials, a term with a specific meaning that can usefully be applied more generally.
-Usage here will incorrectly include Saxon dials which date from the c7, together with medieval mass dials and tide dials.
+Usage here will, probably incorrectly, include medieval mass dials and tide dials.
 They may differ in purpose, in form, in construction, and from crude to elegant.
-Most dials that feature in this section will be ones scratched directly into the stone wall of a church between C14 and C16 .
+Most dials featured in this section will be ones scratched / cut / incised directly into the stone walls of a church at some time between C13 and C16 .
 Early dials were intended to mark the general passage of the day rather than a specific o’clock, at a time when the concept of time (as we know it) was fluid and might even differ between adjacent villages.
-As understanding of ‘time’ advanced – especially with the invention of clocks in C14 – so did the construction and accuracy of the dials.
+As understanding of the concept of ‘time’ advanced – especially with the invention of clocks in C14 – so did the construction and accuracy of the dials.
 Eventually they were outcompeted by clocks and became obsolete.

 WORMINGTON Glos. – St Katherine (also, St Catherine)